 - Labels or a good old permanent pen - no truly organised home is complete without making sure everything is clearly labelled, both in the cupboards and in the fridge and freezer.
 Alternatively, you could just write straight onto the pack to remind yourself.

-- Meal plans - going forward, careful meal planning will help you buy only what you need, so your kitchen doesn’t start to get cluttered with food that you don’t end up using.
+- Meal plans - going forward, some simple meal planning will help you buy only what you need, so your kitchen doesn’t start to get cluttered with food that you don’t end up using.

 Step 1: Audit what you’ve got

 Now that you’ve sorted the wheat from the chaff, you can take stock of what’s left.
-Make sure you know what should be stored where – our A-Z food storage guide should help you – and then divide everything that’s left into piles for fridge, freezer and store cupboard.
+Make sure you know what should be stored where – our foods and recipes search should help you – and then divide everything that’s left into piles for fridge, freezer and store cupboard.

 While you’re at it, note what needs using first, and make these foods a starting point for your next few meal plans.
 If there’s anything in the fridge that you won’t use before it goes off, put it onto the freezer pile.

 If you’ve discovered you have cupboards full of random ingredients for recipes you tried once and didn’t end up using any more of, is there a way you can use them up in recipes you make more often?
 For example, the spices you bought for a particular Indian dish could be used in the sauce for your favourite curry, and the pack of light brown sugar you bought for that cookie recipe would work just as well as regular sugar in your favourite cakes.